hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 That's a really powerful metaphor!

->I find it very important to be interested in something beyong yourself...
-Try not to be so obsessed with hapiness.
+>I find it very important to be interested in something beyond yourself...
+Try not to be so obsessed with happiness.
 You have this happiness imperative: Life is about being happy.
 It's ridiculous.

 ## 2021-06-21